design-juspay/Blend-v1/memory-bank/progress.md

 ## Current Status
 - Documentation and rules are in place
-- Two components (Button and Tags) follow the modular structure
+- Three components (Button, Tag, and SplitTag) follow the modular structure
 - Demo system has been refactored for improved modularity and maintainability
 - Tags component uses a pure slot-based API without deprecated icon props
+- SplitTag component demonstrates proper component reuse and extension patterns
 - Code quality has been improved with cleaner structure and better TypeScript typing
 - Component showcasing is well-organized with proper visual hierarchy